 Mr. Theodosopoulos serves as the Chairperson of the Audit Committee.
 The Audit Committee serves as the representative of the Board for general oversight of the quality and integrity of Harmonic's financial accounting and reporting process, system of internal control over financial reporting, management of financial risks, audit process, and process for monitoring the compliance with related laws and regulations.
 Each member of the Audit Committee also meets the financial literacy requirements of the applicable NASDAQ listing standards.
 The Audit Committee engages the Company's independent registered public accounting firm and approves the scope of both audit and non-audit services.
-Matters within the scope of the Audit Committee were also discussed in executive sessions at regularly scheduled meetings of the Board in 2018.
-The Audit Committee held eleven (11) meetings during 2018.
+Matters within the scope of the Audit Committee were also discussed in executive sessions at regularly scheduled meetings of the Board in 2019.
+The Audit Committee held eight (8) meetings during 2019.

-The Board has determined that Mr. Theodosopoulos is an "audit committee financial expert," as defined by the current rules of the SEC.
+The Board has determined that each of Mr. Theodosopoulos and Ms. Clifford is an "audit committee financial expert," as defined by the current rules of the SEC.
 The Board believes that Mr. Theodosopoulos's experience in the communications and finance industries qualifies him as an "audit committee financial expert" because he has acquired relevant expertise and experience from performing his duties as a managing director of technology equity research at a global financial services firm.
+The Board believes that Ms. Clifford's experience as a public company chief financial officer and finance executive qualifies her as an "audit committee financial expert."